argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 - **Number of Nodes Used**: The quantity of compute nodes utilized for the job.
 - **Time in Hours**: The duration for which these nodes are used.

+Improv currently allows for an *Overburn* of a project allocation.
+Each allocation is allowed to use 10% over the granted allocation before getting an error message.
+Once the project allocation is exhausted, the following error message will be displayed when submitting a job:

+`qsub: Job violates queue and/or server resource limits`

+Projects will need to [Request Additional Project Time](https://docs.lcrc.anl.gov/allocation-management/allocations/#requesting-additional-project-time) when allocations are exhausted.

 ## Startup Projects and Allocations

 ### Startup Projects Overview